cs411-alawini/sp25-cs411-team065-Good/doc/Conceptual and Logical Database Design.md

 2. No partial or transitive dependencies exist (i.e., we do not see any non-key attribute determining another non-key attribute).

 Therefore, **all tables satisfy 3NF**; and because in each table the left-hand side of every nontrivial functional dependency is a (candidate) key, they **also satisfy BCNF**.

+# Entity Relationship Description

+## 1. User --- Collection_File
+- **Cardinality:** One-to-many (1..*)
+- **Description:** A user can create multiple collection files, and each collection file belongs to one user.

+## 2. Collection_File --- Item
+- **Cardinality:** One-to-many (1..*)
+- **Description:** Each collection file contains multiple collections, and each collection can only belong to one collection file.

+## 3. Item --- Collections
+- **Cardinality:** Many-to-many (..)
+- **Description:** An item can appear in multiple collections, and each collection can contain multiple items.

+## 4. Item --- Hotel
+- **Cardinality:** One-to-one (1..1)
+- **Description:** Each item corresponds to one hotel, and each hotel corresponds to one item.
+There is a one-to-one relationship between items and hotels.

+## 5. Item --- Attraction
+- **Cardinality:** One-to-one (1..1)
+- **Description:** Each item corresponds to one attraction, and each attraction corresponds to one item.
+There is a one-to-one relationship between items and attractions.

+## 6. Hotel --- Relation
+- **Cardinality:** One-to-many (1..*)
+- **Description:** A hotel can be associated with multiple attractions, meaning one hotel can be recommended by several attractions.
+This relationship is represented in the Relation table, where the hotel is connected to multiple attractions.

+## 7. Attraction --- Relation
+- **Cardinality:** One-to-many (1..*)
+- **Description:** An attraction can recommend multiple hotels, meaning one attraction can be associated with multiple hotels.
+This relationship is also captured in the Relation table, where the attraction is linked to multiple hotels.